FXProjects-born2be/airis-space/src/lib/policies/terms-of-use.md

 ---
 title: "Terms of Use"
-date: "10 February 2025"
+date: "24 June 2025"
 ---

-Welcome to AIris Space ("AIRIS," "we," "us," "our").
-By using our services, you acknowledge and agree to the following terms.
-If you have any questions, please refer to the Contact Us section.
+These Terms of Use govern your access to and use of the services provided by **Airis Global** **Limited** ("AIRIS", "we", "us", or "our"), a company specializing in AI Call Center Solutions.
+By accessing or using our website, located at [](https://airis.space)[https://airis.space](https://airis.space), or any of our related services, you confirm that you have read, understood, and agree to be bound by these Terms.

+Airis Global Limited is registered in the United Kingdom with the following details:

+- **Registered Address:** 2nd Floor College House, 17 King Edwards Road, Ruislip, London, United Kingdom, HA4 7AE
+- **Operational Address:**
+- **Email:** info@airis.space
+- **Phone:** +447465236412
+- **Company Registration Number:**

+If you do not agree with these Terms, you must not use the Services.
+For questions regarding these Terms, please refer to the **Contact Us** section at the end of this document.

+### **Age Verification**

+By using the Services provided by AIRIS, you confirm that you are at least 18 years old or the legal age of majority in your jurisdiction, whichever is greater.
+AIRIS does not knowingly engage with or provide services to individuals under this age.
+If we become aware that a user does not meet the minimum age requirement, we reserve the right to suspend or terminate access to our Services immediately.

 ## Service Policies